tkw1536/sip/docs/inspector.md

 If supported by the renderer, changing the `Display` control does not reset the nodes positions within the displayed graph.

 #### Path Drawing
-To produce a model graph, SIP iterates over all included paths.
+To produce a model graph, TIPSY iterates over all included paths.
 For the elements of these paths, each class is drawn as a concept node.
 Then these concepts are connected using edges labeled with their properties.
 Finally literal nodes are drawn where a datatype property exists.